kyma-project/kyma/components/function-controller/design/subresources_templates_proposal.md

 ## Proposal

-Use a modified version of [PodTemplateSpec](https://github.com/kubernetes/kubernetes/blob/64ed9145452d2d1d324d2437566f1ea1ce76f226/pkg/apis/core/types.go#L3443) as a base for function build/deployment templates.
+Use a modified version of [PodTemplateSpec](https://github.com/kubernetes/kubernetes/blob/64ed9145452d2d1d324d2437566f1ea1ce76f226/pkg/apis/core/types.go#L3443) as a base for the Function build and deployment templates.

 A modified version is needed because we need to protect certain parts of the Pod spec (commands and args for the main container in the pod for example).